 Boozehounds

-The name tells you what you need to know about the vibe: lively, local, unpretentious.
 Boozehounds is where you go when you want a drink and good energy, not a craft cocktail experience with a seven-minute explanation.
-It's the kind of bar that makes you feel like you actually live somewhere instead of just visiting it.
+Lively, local, unpretentious.
+It makes you feel like you live somewhere instead of just visiting.
 End your night here.

-Palm Springs has a version of itself built entirely for first-timers: the Instagram midcentury shot, the pool selfie, the frozen rosé by the hotel.
+There's a version of Palm Springs built entirely for first-timers: the Instagram midcentury shot, the pool selfie, the frozen rosé.
 That version is fine.
-But there's a quieter, more interesting version underneath it, and that's the one this guide points toward.
+But there's a quieter, more interesting version underneath, and that's what this guide points toward.